Category Archives: 1948 Films

 Oliver Twist, the 1948 film version, is vastly different from the 1968 version, which turned the classic Charles Dickens novel into a musical, albeit a dark one, with colorful sets and brilliant art direction.

-This version, made in black and white, is a much closer telling of the novel and contains masterful direction and cinematography.
+This version, made in black and white, is a better telling of the novel and contains masterful direction and cinematography.

 Given the enormous length of the novel, some characters and details are inevitably trimmed or modified to fit a one-hour and forty-eight-minute film.

-The film is a gorgeous cinematic treat with glowing lighting and creative camera angles, thanks to the wonderful direction of legend David Lean (Lawrence of Arabia).
+The film is a gorgeous cinematic treat, with glowing lighting and creative camera angles, thanks to the outstanding direction of legend David Lean (Lawrence of Arabia, 1963).

-The film begins on a stormy night with the birth of poor little Oliver, his mother was frightened and dies in childbirth, leaving him to live a life of hardship in a workhouse.
-His mother possesses a beautiful locket, which is stolen by an old crone, who assists in the birth.
+The film begins on a stormy night with the birth of poor little Oliver.
+His mother was frightened and died in childbirth, leaving him to live a life of hardship in a workhouse.
+His mother possesses a beautiful locket stolen by an old crone, who assists in the birth.

 Now a young boy, Oliver draws the shortest straw, forcing him to utter the famous line “Please Sir, I want some more”, about desiring more bland gruel that the orphans are forced to eat.

-Since I have seen the musical version of Oliver so many times over, and have also read the novel, it is difficult to watch this film without comparing it to the others.
+Since I have seen Oliver’s musical version so many times and have also read the novel, it is difficult to watch this film without comparing it to the others.

-Oliver Twist is a more dark, gritty experience than Oliver! and specifically and closely resembles the novel, with details surfacing such as the back story of the locket that takes on a more central role when the old crone repents on her deathbed, revealing all to the equally crooked Mrs. Corney.
+Oliver Twist is a darker, gritty experience than Oliver!
+It precisely and closely resembles the novel, with details surfacing, such as the backstory of the locket, which takes on a more central role when the old crone repents on her deathbed, revealing all to the equally crooked Mrs. Corney.

-Another example is the casting of less polished, or average-looking actors than Oliver! had.
-Fagin, for example, played by Alec Guinness, is heavily disguised, with stringy hair and a prosthetic nose, a close comparison to the illustration drawing of Fagin in the novel.
+Another example is the casting of less polished or average-looking actors than Oliver!
+Had.
+For example, Alec Guinness’s portrayal of Fagin is heavily disguised, with stringy hair and a prosthetic nose, a close comparison to the illustration of Fagin in the novel.

-Bill and Nancy have smaller, though crucial, roles to play, but are not as fleshed out as the other versions.
-The timing of particular events comes into play- Nancy does not meet Oliver until later in the story, for instance.
+Bill and Nancy have more minor, though crucial, roles but are not as fleshed out as the other versions.
+The timing of particular events also plays a role —Nancy does not meet Oliver until later in the story.

-The film does have light-hearted moments, which balance the heavy drama perfectly.
-The comic shenanigans of beadle Mr. Bumble and matron Mrs. Corney, both sinister characters, but together a bickering, boorish couple who eventually marry each other, add humorous moments to the story as she becomes a domineering wife throughout their many fights and schemes.
+The film does have light-hearted moments, which perfectly balance the heavy drama.
+The comic shenanigans of beadle Mr. Bumble and matron Mrs. Corney, both sinister characters but together a bickering, boorish couple who eventually marry each other, add humorous moments to the story as she becomes a domineering wife throughout their many fights and schemes.

-I do not think that filmmakers in 1948 would have dared to go there in a film that was arguably meant to have a wholesome feel to it in some way.
+I do not think that filmmakers in 1948 would have dared to go there in a film that was arguably meant to have a wholesome feel.

 The certainty that Nancy is a prostitute and primarily sleeps in the streets is also addressed, though she is still rather glamorous and clean-looking.
 The class distinction is evident.